HomerReid/meep/doc/docs/Python_Tutorials/AdjointSolver.md

 some common features that will be present in every
 <span class=SC>meep</span> optimization problem:

-+   One or more [regions over which to tabulate frequency-domain fields (DFT cells)](Python_User_Interface.md#dft_obj) for use in computing power fluxes, mode-expansion coefficients, and other frequency-domain quantities used in characterizing device performance.
++   One or more [regions over which to tabulate frequency-domain fields (DFT cells)](../Python_User_Interface.md#dft_obj) for use in computing power fluxes, mode-expansion coefficients, and other frequency-domain quantities used in characterizing device performance.
 Because these regions are used to evaluate objective functions, we refer to them as *objective regions.*

-!!! note Objective regions may or may not have zero thickness
+??? note "**Objective regions may or may not have zero thickness**"
     In the examples above, it happens that all objective regions are one-dimensional (zero-thickness) flux monitors, indicated by magenta lines; in a 3D geometry they would be two-dimensional flux planes, still of zero thickness in the normal direction.
-However, objective regions may also be of nonzero thickness, as for instance if the objective function involves the [field energy in a box-shaped subregion of a geometry.](Python_User_Interface.md#energy)
+However, objective regions may also be of nonzero thickness, as for instance if the objective function involves the [field energy in a box-shaped subregion of a geometry.](../Python_User_Interface.md#energy)

 +    A specification of which quantities (power fluxes, mode coefficients, energies, etc.) are to be computed for each objective region, and of how those quantities are to be